Jade: Myanmar

 Jadeite in Myanmar is primarily found in the "Jade Tract" located in Lonkin Township in Kachin State in northern Myanmar which encompasses the alluvial region of the Uyu River between the 25th and 26th parallels.
 Present-day extraction of jade in this region occurs at the Phakant-gyi, Maw Sisa, Tin Tin, and Khansee mines.
 Khansee is also the only mine that produces maw sit sit, a kosmochlor-rich jade rock.
 Mines at Tawmaw and Hweka are mostly exhausted.
 From 1964 to 1981, mining was exclusively an enterprise of the Myanmar government.
 In 1981, 1985, and 1995, the Gemstone laws were modified to allow increasing private enterprise.
 In addition to this region, there are also notable mines in the neighboring Sagaing District, near the towns of Nasibon and Natmaw and Hkamti.
-Sagaing is a district in Myanmar proper, not a part of the ethic Kachin State.
+Sagaing is a district in Myanmar proper, not a part of the ethnic Kachin State.

 Southeast Asia

 Carved nephrite jade was the main commodity trade of an extensive prehistoric trading network connecting multiple areas in Southeast Asia.
 The nephrite jade was mined in eastern Taiwan by the animist Taiwanese indigenous peoples and processed mostly in the Philippines by the animist indigenous Filipinos.
 Some were also processed in Vietnam, while the peoples of Brunei, Cambodia, Indonesia, Malaysia, Singapore, and Thailand also participated in the massive animist-led nephrite jade trading network, where other commodities were also traded.
 Participants in the network at the time had a majority animist population.
 The maritime road is one of the most extensive sea-based trade networks of a single geological material in the prehistoric world.
 It was in existence for at least 3,000 years, where its peak production was from 2000 BCE to 500 CE, older than the Silk Road in mainland Eurasia.
 It began to wane during its final centuries from 500 CE until 1000 CE.
 The entire period of the network was a golden age for the diverse animist societies of the region.